Home / Career Guides / Construction Vice President

 Why is financial management important for a construction vice president?

-Financial management is crucial in the construction industry due to the high materials, labor, and equipment costs.
+Financial management is crucial due to the high materials, labor, and equipment costs.
 They must be skilled in budget planning and allocation, cost monitoring, and financial reporting.
 Also, they must ensure that projects are financially viable and profitable.
 This includes negotiating contracts, managing risks, and ensuring timely payments to contractors and suppliers.

 Does a construction vice president need experience in different construction roles?